Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 data and index size so storage growth can be traced before raising memory settings such as the InnoDB buffer pool.
-Alerts on mixed storage engines or collations within a single schema, and on table sizes that cross the optional --warning / --critical thresholds.
+Alerts on mixed storage engines or collations within a single schema, and on table sizes that cross the optional --warning / --critical thresholds. `--match` and `--ignore` narrow every aggregate and every check down to a single schema or table.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit